sheikhsalmanhossain/kubernetes/README.md

 # kubernetes
-In this repository, i will describe kubernetes Architecture, Creating Cluster &amp; Deploying Application in kubernetes cluster.
+In this repository, i described about kubernetes Architecture, Creating Cluster &amp; Deploying Application in kubernetes cluster.